-The compensation of our non-employee directors is determined by the Board of Directors, which solicits a recommendation from the compensation committee.
+The compensation of our non-employee directors is determined by our board of directors, which solicits a recommendation from the Compensation Committee.
+Directors who are employees of the company do not receive any additional compensation for their service as directors.